Decorative banner image

 Recognizing the difficulties in creating a tool that studies a subject matter that is highly varied and inherently clandestine, the Index comes with limitations and potential biases.
 Nevertheless, it can be described as a worthwhile exercise, although with certain limitations, that we hope will become a catalyst for further debate.

 On a methodological note, there are considerations that must be taken into account when interpreting the scores.
 First and foremost, the Index relies heavily on individual expert knowledge and experience, which introduces the possibility for an implicit bias, where experts’ personal convictions might affect their judgement.
 The ramifications in this case are diametrically opposed.
 On the one hand, experts might have been too critical, given their knowledge of a specific country’s deficiencies, and on the other, they might have been tempted to be too lenient.
 Although the latter was presumed more probable prior to the evaluation rounds, it was observed that experts tended to be more critical and often held countries, especially developed ones, to a higher standard.
-Throughout the development of the tool, we have attempted to control that bias by providing preliminary country profiles as a basis on which experts were able to make their assessments and by specifying scoring thresholds to guide the scoring process, as outlined in the methodology section.
+Throughout the development of the tool, we have attempted to control that bias by providing preliminary country profiles, as a basis on which experts were able to make their assessments, and by specifying scoring thresholds to guide the scoring process, as outlined in the methodology section.
 In addition, all countries underwent a number of anonymous verification rounds, comparing the scores across indicators and regions in an attempt to account for implicit bias.

 Experts in the initial scoring round provided scores that were presented to experts in the following geographic and thematic scoring rounds.
 This opened the possibility for a confirmation bias, where experts would confirm the scores assigned in previous rounds.
 To address this, an additional score verification round was carried out, where groups of representatives from numerous areas of expertise came together in moderated regional discussions to debate and scrutinize the scores and justifications for each country.

 In addition, as one aspect of the Index tool is to help policymakers improve their approach to organized crime, it is fundamental to understand where harms for different markets are coming from.
 It is undeniable that many of the harms associated with specific markets stem from existing policies.
 One example of that is the cannabis trade.
 Policies related to the policing and use of cannabis differ from country to country, and even within countries.
 Thus, evaluating the impact associated with that market has been ambiguous.
-While an increasing number of states are moving to decriminalize or legalize cannabis, there is some room for illegality, like trafficking cannabis to countries with stricter policies, for instance.
+While an increasing number of states are moving to decriminalize or legalize cannabis, there is some room for illegality, such as trafficking cannabis to countries with stricter policies, for instance.
 Thus, to be as consistent as possible, the importance of capturing that aspect of illegality when evaluating the market was emphasized to expert scorers.
 Nevertheless, consistency in that case has been difficult to achieve.

 Another critical issue during the scoring process was the debate on the harm and impact of markets, namely whether harms are comparable across markets.
-Here lies another limitation of the tool – the weighing of different components of the Index.
+Here lies another limitation of the tool – the weighting of different components of the Index.
 Currently, as has been already specified, indicators are weighted evenly.
 Nevertheless, four of the 15 markets are drug-related, which puts implicit weight on the impact of drugs, which, depending on the context, may pose issues.
 Environmental crime markets in Europe, for example, are almost non-existent.
 Yet they are weighted equally with more pervasive markets, such as human trafficking and the synthetic drug trade.
 That has, on a number of occasions, raised the obvious question among experts on European organized crime whether this approach was justified.
 However, environmental crime has had a significant impact in Africa and Oceania, for instance, where it has endangered entire ecosystems and even threatened the existence of coastal communities.
 Arguably, the impact of environmental crime markets has been more severe there than human smuggling, for example, which is perceived as problematic in a European context.

-Broader scope: additional Index indicators
+Broader scope: Additional Index indicators

 To address recognized limitations in the scope of the criminal markets covered by the Index, the current edition has been expanded.
-An additional five criminal markets (financial crimes, cyber-dependent crimes, illicit trade in excisable goods, trade in counterfeit goods, and extortion and protection racketeering), and a criminal actor type, private sector actors, have been added.
+An additional five criminal markets (financial crimes, cyber-dependent crimes, illicit trade in excisable goods, trade in counterfeit goods, and extortion and protection racketeering) and a criminal actor type (private sector actors) have been added.
 Incorporating these new indicators provides for a more thorough global assessment of the organized crime landscape.

 We recognize the difficulties in measuring organized crime in general, but an accurate assessment of cross-cutting markets, such as financial crimes and cyber-dependent crimes, comes with its own set of challenges.
 As a result, expert technical groups were set up to assess whether these markets would fit into the existing Index methodology.
 Expectedly, given the sheer volume of criminal activities that fall under these two crime types, financial crimes and cybercrime were the most difficult to define and measure.
 Therefore, the definitions of these two criminal markets include a set of specific criminal activities.
 Narrowing down the types of offences that would fall under the respective markets allows us still to adequately measure a specific market while avoiding double-counting (i.e. counting the same criminal activity under two different markets).
 Needless to say, double-counting would artificially increase the average criminality score of a country, skewing the overall results of the Index.